 Frank’s Apple Pie

-If your kiddo’s ready to move on to more involved recipes, you’ve got to try this classic apple pie.
-They’ll get to roll out the crust, mix up the apple filling and ooh and ahh, as their creation bakes.
+If your kids are ready to move on to more involved recipes, you’ve got to try this classic apple pie.
+They’ll get to roll out the crust, mix up the apple filling and watch eagerly as their creation bakes.
 Click here to get the recipe.

 A quick bread is a great way to introduce kids to baking because it's so easy to make and hard to mess up.
 Zucchini makes this bread extra moist, and it’s a great way to get some extra veggies into your diet.
 Get the recipe by clicking here.